PaulSudarshan/digital-garden/docs/coursera/coursera-dl/3-Structuring-Machine-Learning-Projects/Readme.md

      - If its not achieved you could try bigger dev. set...
   4. Performs well in real world.
      - If its not achieved you could try change dev. set, change cost function...
+- Early Stopping - simultaneously affects how well you fit the training set,because if you stop early, you less fit the training set as well as to improve your dev set performance.So this is one knob that is less orthogonalized,because it simultaneously affects two things.

 ### Single number evaluation metric